 corporate fund generally only accepts contributions from the

-You can change super funds by filling out a rollover form and sending it to your new fund
+You can change super funds by filling out a rollover form from the ATO and sending it to

 Don't rush to change super funds if:

-- Your fund performed badly in a single year - stick to
+- your fund performed badly in a single year;- stick to judging

 Check your life insurance cover before moving funds

 If you change super funds you may not get the same death, total

 permanent and disability or income protection cover that you had in